 Principal Investigator and Scientific Advisor

 Dr. Skurnik has over 20 years of experience in medicine, clinical microbiology, immunology and vaccinology.
 As a resident in medicine and clinical microbiology in Paris, France, he was involved in the clinical and microbiological diagnosis and management of bacterial infections and sepsis and the emergence and dissemination of antibiotic resistance.
 During his PhD thesis he examined numerous aspects of these two fields resulting in an extensive list of publications in the field of antibiotic resistance.
 He was at Harvard Medical School and Brigham and Women’s Hospital as a Research Fellow and faculty member.
-He currently has a dual appointment as Professor of Medicine at the Necker Hospital, University Paris Descartes and Lecturer in Medicine at Harvard Medical School.
+He is currently deputy director of the department of clinical microbiology at the Necker Hospital with a dual appointment as Professor of Medicine at University of Paris and Lecturer in Medicine at Harvard Medical School.

 Dr Skurnik has published over sixty peer-reviewed research papers, presented at numerous international conferences, and been frequently invited to speak at various academic and international events.